saquib9/saquib9/README.md

 ### Hi I'm Nazmus Saquib 👋
-## A Junior Software Developer and Business Enthusiast
+## A Software Developer and Research Enthusiast

 <!--
 **saquib9/saquib9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently an undergrad student
+- 🔭 I’m currently a software developer
-- 🌱 I’m currently learning nodeJS
+- 🌱 I’m currently learning Tableau
-- 👯 I’m looking to collaborate on python projects
+- 👯 I’m looking to collaborate on big data or any other CS research
 - 🤔 I’m looking for help with ML
 - 📫 How to reach me: saquib.glhs@gmail.com